fankahou/Minishell/README.md

 - fixed spaces or tabs in command causing an invalid read of size 1
 - fixed empty command with | pipe not throwing an error
 - fixed 2 error messages sometimes ambiguous redirect causes leak
+- fixed exit code for ambiguous redirect
+- fixed exit code 126, 127 after execve error, the problem is more complicated, related to the fix below
+- fixed running command in current dir eg. minishell should not run; ./minishell should run
+- if you unset PATH, the command "minishell" should run, it is weird

 18.04.2025: (Ka Hou)
 - checked with funcheck and fixed some leaks if malloc fails